Paulnkk/Stanford-EE-364-A/README.md

 # CVXPY-backtesting-implementations

-Convex optimization problems solved by cvxpy
+Backtesting framework for solving several convex optimization problems.
+These problems were solved for commercial purposes on a large scale basis (basic frameworks provided in this repo).

 -> energy_storage_trade_off.ipynb is solving the convex optimization problem of charging a Lithium-Ion-battery under capactiy constraints.